kbutki85/kbutkiew-Tools/README.md

    - Find "kbutkiew Tools"
    - Click "Remove"
 2. Install the new version:
-   - Follow the installation steps described above
+   - Follow any of the installation methods described above
    - Your previous settings will be preserved

 ## Changes in the Latest Version